We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 - Control food and water consumption, as well as the amount of excrement your guinea pig produces

-- If your guinea pig stops drinking and eating, go to the vet immediately
+- If your pet stops drinking and eating, go to the vet immediately

 - Guinea pigs feed on their manure, this is a perfectly normal behavior